4 Common Obstacles to Making a Useful Budget — and How You Can Beat Them

 If you don’t rely on steady paychecks, it’s hard to determine how much money you’ll actually have on hand in a given month.

-If you’re a server, bartender or other professional who relies on tips for much of your pay, we like Jeff Morrison’s system of figuring out your income.
+If you’re a server, bartender or other professional who relies on tips for much of your pay, we like bar manager Jeff Morrison’s system of figuring out your income.

 Morrison recommends tracking your income after tipping out other staff.
 Total your income for 10 weeks, then divide by 10 to get your average weekly income.